Secure CheckoutPersonal information is secured with SSL technology.

 16. Ten vital elements of perceptual control theory,

 tracing the pathway from implicit influence to

 - Paperback ISBN:

-Dr. Mansell has: written over sixty interdisciplinary publications on perceptual control theory, has convened two international conferences on PCT, and hosts a website pctweb.org that has received 32,000 views since its inception in 2009.
+Dr. Mansell has written over sixty interdisciplinary publications on perceptual control theory, has convened three international conferences on PCT, and hosts a website pctweb.org that has received over 35,000 views since its inception in 2009.
 His work on PCT has appeared on UK national television, in science museums, and online newspaper and magazine articles.
-He has authored and edited numerous books, including: Coping with Fears and Phobias (2007), A Transdiagnostic Approach to CBT using Method of Levels Therapy (2012), Principles-Based Counselling and Psychotherapy (2015), Oxford Guide to Metaphors in CBT (2010), and The Bluffer’s Guide to Psychology (2006).
+He has authored and edited various books, including: Coping with Fears and Phobias (2007), A Transdiagnostic Approach to CBT using Method of Levels Therapy (2012), Principles-Based Counselling and Psychotherapy (2015), Oxford Guide to Metaphors in CBT (2010), and The Bluffer’s Guide to Psychology (2006).

 Reader in Clinical Psychology, School of Health Sciences, Division of Psychology and Mental Health, Faculty of Biology Medicine and Health, Manchester Academic Health Science Centre, University of Manchester, Manchester, UK